Showing posts with label Alexander the Sleepless. Show all posts

 Initially he used the form of the Office that he had been taught during his monastic apprenticeship, praying Terce, Sext, None, and again in the night, an arrangement that reflected the various descriptions of prayer in the Book of Acts.
 [7]

 St Alexander though, seems to have been something of a Scriptural fundamentalist: the Life tells us that he 'was scrupulously attentive to the things written in the God-inspired Scriptures and was adamant that not a single line of God's commandments should escape him'.
-Accordingly, when he encountered and adopted an Office of seven times of prayer each day and night, justified by the text St Benedict also cites in the Rule, he readily adopted it:
+Accordingly, when he encountered an Office of seven times of prayer each day and night, justified by the text St Benedict also cites in the Rule, Psalm 118:64, he readily adopted it:

 He saw that God his Master everywhere proclaims the number seven, as when he says, Seven times a day I praise you.
 So he endeavoured to carry out this too, and did so by performing his prayers seven times a day and seven times at night.
 [8]